Twum-10/rn-assignment7-11254373/README.md

 # This is a simple shopping cart application built with React Native and Expo.
 The app allows users to view a list of products, add products to their cart, view the items in their cart, and remove items from their cart.
-The cart data is stored locally on the device using the FileSystem API.
+The cart data is stored locally on the device using the AsyncStorage.

 # Features